amlalejini/event-driven-gp_benchmarking/README.md

 Stretch: how do systems respond to perturbations (antagonistic and neutral)?

+## Experiment Notes
+* 50 replicates of each treatment.

 ## Todos:
 - [ ] Consensus
   - [ ] Analyze mode
     - Will involve loading a population of programs in, evaluating everything, selecting the highest fitness individual, then collecting stats on that.
 - [ ] Pattern matching:
-  - [ ] Analyze mode
+  - [ ] Analyze mode.
-  - [ ] Update comments
+  - [ ] Update comments.
-  - [x] Add propagule size = 1 treatment (i.e. add inactive trait, repro instruction to set facing neighbor to be active)
+  - [x] Add propagule size = 1 treatment (i.e. add inactive trait, repro instruction to set facing neighbor to be active).
     - Q: Should new propagules have a function auto-called by parent repro instruction?
+- [ ] Python utility scripts
+  - [ ] Check for job completion.
-- [ ] Do a full pass update on README
+  - [ ] Generate resub qsub files.

 ## Benchmark Tasks/Environments
-To evaluate usefulness of capturing the event-driven paradigm, benchmark Signal GP with and without access to event-driven paradigm on several environments/tasks.
+To evaluate usefulness of capturing the event-driven paradigm in genetic programming, I am benchmarking Signal GP with and without access to the event-driven paradigm on several environments/tasks.

-For sure: consensus, pattern matching
+Tasks (for sure): consensus, pattern matching </br>
-Maybe: lawnmower, predator/prey, foraging
+Tasks (maybe): lawnmower, predator/prey, foraging

 ### Consensus/Leader Election
 Pull problem description primarily from (Weise and Tang, 2012) and (Knoester et al., 2013).

 Evolve populations of distributed systems.
 When evaluating a system, initialize all agents within the system with identical programs (homogeneous systems).

 Mutation occurs on group replication.
-Two options for replication: (1) EA style - evaluate entire population, assign fitnesses, tournament selection, (2) asynchronous - replicate on consensus (issue: bootstrapping evolution of consensus).
+Two options for replication:
+  1. EA style - evaluate entire population, assign fitnesses, tournament selection
+  2. asynchronous - replicate on consensus (issue: bootstrapping evolution of consensus).

 #### Treatments
 * Event-driven messaging.